-- A regular outlet just like the ones you see around the house.
-This can supply power to many smaller tent trailers, some small trailers, and most pickup campers. .
+- A Regular Outlet: These are just like the ones you see around the house.
+This can supply power to many smaller tent trailers, some small trailers, and most pickup campers.
+A GFCI type will be required.
 Make sure it is rated at 20 amps, not the normal 15 amps most home outlets use.
-A GFCI type will be required

-- These are common on larger trailers, most fifth wheels and larger motorhomes.
+- A 50 amp outlet: These are common on larger trailers, most fifth wheels, and larger motorhomes.
 The NEMA designation is 14-50R.
-A 50 amp outlet.